Buying real estate in Kumasi?

 How much does a notary or conveyancing lawyer cost in Kumasi in 2026?

-Lawyer fees in Kumasi are commonly charged as a percentage of the property price rather than a flat rate, with the final cost depending on the complexity of the title, whether you need leasehold structuring, and how much verification work the lawyer must perform.
+Lawyer fees in Kumasi are usually charged as a percentage of the property price rather than a flat rate, with simpler deals falling near 2% and complex transactions involving leasehold structuring, stool land verification or foreign buyer-specific documentation pushing closer to 5% or 6%.

 We have a whole part dedicated to these topics in our our real estate pack about Kumasi.